kevinylee/saigon-deli/README.md

 - [x] Show variant option in the add item modal
 - [x] Valid client checkout payload with server products
+- [x] By default, have a variant selected in the Add Item modal
+- [x] Show the total price via the size option.
+On the backend we calculate variant base price + size add price for the total and we show that.
+- [ ] Show lowest variant price on menu item selection
+- [ ] TEST OUT STRIPE FLOW.
+SEE IF IT WORKS
-- [ ] Migrate to JSON file for menu items
+- [ ] Migrate to JSON file for menu items!!!

 - [ ] Grab the add-on price and size price according to the item
 - [ ] Sort by uncompleted orders or sort by delivery dates
 - [ ] Allow you to edit availability in the dashboard
 - [ ] Non-online form version of the menu